UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 #### Loot Pool Tweaks:
 - Add Mayhem 4 and Mayhem 6 exclusives to the world drop Legendary pools.
 Add Bekah, R.Y.N.A.H and The Hunt(er) to world drops.
-- Anointed Zealots has a chance to drop Alien-Barrel Submachine Guns.
-- Anointed Tinks has a chance to drop Alien-Barrel Pistols.
-- Anointed Psychos has a chance to drop Alien-Barrel Shotguns.
-- Anointed Enforcers has a chance to drop Alien-Barrel Assault Rifles.
-- Anointed Goons has a chance to drop Alien-Barrel Sniper Rifles.
-- Anointed Goliaths has a chance to drop Alien-Barrel Heavy Weapons.
 - Anathema the Relentless and Scourge the Invincible Martyr has more chances to drop their dedicated loot, add additional Mayhem-scaled dedicated drops.
 - Hemovorous the Invincible has a chance to drop two pieces of her specific loot, a bunch of money, eridium, and legendary/purple/blue gear.
 Also makes her produce 2 Company Men per kill and remove it from her regular loot pool.
 - Vermivorous the Invincible has a chance to drop two pieces of Mayhem 6 gear and a chance to drop a random Director's Cut item.
 Also more loot in general.